AnaZonia/moon_notes/000 Ana Did Science Today.md

 Also would be interesting to check if the asymptote is appropriate - say, if the nearest mature forest biomass is a better value to consider than the average biomass of the oldest secondary forests.
 It probably would, since that considers regional variation, but I would like to plot that at some point to understand it better.

+Lag with parameters in asymptote.
+Consider age normalized or not, parametrized or not.
+Plot histogram of nearest mature biomass and biomass of old secondary forests

 Julie Major mentioned:\
 - Panama has more soil variability - that could lead to different predictive power of soil variables in Brazil vs Panama.
 Brazil has